juliuspr/on-hornplaying/content/introduction.md

 title: Preface
 ---

-"On Horn Playing" is a knowledge base for anyone interested in the question: what is this thing we call horn playing?
+"On Horn Playing" addresses the question: what is this thing called horn playing?

-The knowledge base is divided into three parts:
+To do so, we look at horn playing from three perspectives:

-- Practical: playing/creating/imagining,
+- Practical
-- Conceptual: reading/theorizing/understanding/conceptual
+- Conceptual
-- Cultural: listening/participating/cultural
+- Cultural

-Horn playing is a complex phenomenon.
-Its practical, conceptual and cultural sides are deeply intertwined.
-In fact, they are just three different lenses of looking at the same phenomenon - horn playing.

-"Traditional" literature on horn is mostly concerned with its practical side.
+"Traditional" literature on horn is primarily concerned with its practical side [^overview-horn-literature].
 How do I hold the instrument?
+How do I play the high notes?
 How (much) do I practice?

+[^overview-horn-literature]: Horn literature survey.
+Types of literature: tutorials, guidebooks, basics.

-How do I play the high notes?
-What's the best routine?
-But what is "practical" to begin with?
-Just by writing about these topics we develop a conceptual understanding.
-The practical and conceptual are further embedded in our cultures and practices.
+But by discussing these topics we theorize.
+We develop a conceptual understanding.
+The practical and conceptual are thus intertwined.

+The practical and the conceptual are furthermore embedded in cultures.
+Participating in a culture shapes how we do things and what assumptions underlie what we do.
+Culture thus shapes its practices.
+But practices also shape cultures in return.

+How we think affects how we act.
+And vice versa.
+But we do not act and think in a vacuum.
+Thus how we act and think is cultural.

+A central assumption of this text is that, while we can bracket out some perspectives, horn playing is always an interplay of all three.
+This complexity makes horn playing a fascinating subject to study.

+We will thus look at the three sides both in isolation and how they interact with one another.

 For example, the language we speak influences how we think about a particular topic.
 How we think affects how we act, and vice versa, which then becomes culture.

+- Horn playing is a complex phenomenon.
+- Its practical, conceptual and cultural sides are deeply intertwined

 So the seemingly simple "practical" questions may not be as trivial as they might seem.
 This is the main goals of this website:

 - acknowledge the three parts
 - investigate them in depth

+- Practical: playing/creating/imagining,
+- Conceptual: reading/theorizing/understanding/conceptual/language/philosophy
+- Cultural: listening/participating/

 ## What kind of investigation is this?